Justjeff211/sentinel-hub-lab/WHATS-LEFT.md

-# Everything Not Yet Built — A Beginner's Walkthrough
+# Everything Not Yet Built

 This is a plain-language guide to every piece of the architecture that's still missing, why it matters, and what actually building it would involve.
 Written for someone who wasn't in the weeds of tonight's session and might not already know these tools.